CodiumTeam/docker-training/exercise-3/README.md

 Verify the nginx server is up and running and showing our index.html on http://localhost:8888/

 As you can see the `docker run` command is getting quite verbose.
-In the next module we will see how it can be simplified using `docker-compose`.
+In the next module we will see how it can be simplified using `docker compose`.

 ### Understand the working directory